-The plan allows employees to enroll outside the plan's annual open enrollment period, only in the cases listed below.
+The plan allows employees and dependents to enroll outside the plan's annual open enrollment period, if any, only in the cases listed below.
 In order to be enrolled, the applicant may be required to give us proof of special enrollment rights.
-If completed enrollment information is not received within the time limits stated below, further chances to enroll, if any, depend on the normal rules of the plan that govern late enrollment.
+If a completed enrollment application is not received within the time limits stated below, further chances to enroll, if any, depend on the normal rules of the plan that govern late enrollment.